 - a.
-The audit serves as an educational tool for members and also to help improve the CIA's overall CPD program. - b.
-A random sample of annual CPD compliance statements will be audited by the PCMB annually, typically beginning in April.
-In addition to this random sample, all members who completed a remedy plan will be included in the audit for the reporting period immediately following the completion of their remedy plan. - c.
+The audit serves as an educational tool for members and also to help improve the CIA's overall CPD program. - A sample of annual CPD compliance statements will be audited by the PCMB annually, typically beginning in April. - c.
 The reporting category selected, as well as the activities undertaken and recorded by members will be reviewed by the PCMB to ensure that the goals of the CIA's CPD program are being met and to provide members with guidance as to the appropriateness of their selected reporting category, their CPD activity choices, and their recording methods. - d.
 The goal of the audit in each reporting category will be as follows: